Watchmaker Swatch goes into car batteries as investors question strategy

 "Investors do not have any figures, just this long-term fantasy that something could come of the cooperation with Geely...There are so many joint venture partners, that even if the project becomes a success, Swatch Group will probably only get a small share of it," he said.

-Nevertheless, Beck said he liked Swatch's long-term approach and even the high inventory levels.
+Nevertheless, Beck said liked the Swatch's long-term approach and even the high inventory levels.